Joint Laser Inter-Satellite Link Matching and Traffic Flow Routing in LEO Mega-Constellations via Lagrangian Duality: Introduction

-Jointly optimizing the link connections and traffic routing in a network is a well-known mixed-integer programming problem that is NP-hard \cite{ahuja1993network}.
+The joint link-matching and flow-routing formulation leads to a mixed-integer optimization problem \cite{ahuja1993network}, and the associated fixed-snapshot abstract decision problem is NP-hard \cite{jarry2012multiflows} (as proved later in Proposition~\ref{prop:np_hardness} and the appendix).
 One powerful technique to solve the problem efficiently is to use Lagrangian duality \cite{fisher2004lagrangian}.
 It views the integer program as a core problem plus a set of complicating constraints, and by lifting these constraints to the objective function with Lagrange multipliers (or Lagrangian dual variables), the original problem is relaxed and can be solved efficiently due to fewer constraints \cite{ahuja1993network}.
-This method has been successfully applied to optimize the network coding multicast rates \cite{wang2023joint} and per traffic flow's energy efficiency \cite{huang2025lagrangianbased} in satellite networks by lifting bottleneck link constraints and end-to-end path length constraints, respectively.
-Nevertheless, how to design the Lagrangian dual method for considering practical LCT mechanical limitations and global traffic profiles in LEO mega-constellations is still an open question.
+This method has been successfully applied to optimize the network coding multicast rates \cite{wang2023joint} and per-traffic-flow energy efficiency \cite{huang2025lagrangianbased} in satellite networks by lifting bottleneck link constraints and end-to-end path length constraints, respectively.
+Learning-based surrogates can also be used to infer such dual variables in real time.
+Nevertheless, how to design a Lagrangian dual method that considers practical LCT mechanical limitations and a snapshot-level spatial traffic profile over the globe in LEO mega-constellations is still an open problem.